Spiritual, Moral, Social and Cultural Development

 The Department for Education have recently reinforced that ‘pupils need knowledge that will enable them to make informed decisions about their wellbeing, health and relationships and to build their self-efficacy.’

-This involves them acquiring an understanding of the difference between the right and wrong of moral conflict and a concern for others.
+This involves pupils acquiring an understanding of the difference between the right and wrong of moral conflict and a concern for others.
 They are willing to reflect on the consequences of their own actions and have the ability to forgive others.
 They also develop their understanding and knowledge of British Values in order to make an active contribution to the democratic process.
-This is achieved through:-
+This is achieved through:

 Pupil’s high expectations of themselves